Samsung's Galaxy Note phablet has some work to do if it wants to stay the biggest phone in the company's lineup.

 What we want from the Galaxy Note 20

-While we don’t know a ton about the Galaxy Note 20 just yet, here are a few features that could make Samsung’s next phablet the big phone to beat.
+While we don’t know too much about the Galaxy Note 20 just yet, here are a few features that could make Samsung’s next phablet the big phone to beat.

-5G across the board: Samsung’s Galaxy Note 20 series is its first to support 5G connectivity out of the gate for every model, and we’d like to see the Note series follow suit.
+5G across the board: Samsung’s Galaxy S20 series is its first to support 5G connectivity out of the gate for every model, and we’d like to see the Note series follow suit.
+We'd say the likelihood of this, given the Note line's stature atop Samsung's range of handsets, is pretty high.

 Improved DeX mode: The Note 10’s DeX mode allows you to use your phone’s apps and files on your PC’s big screen, but it could use some improvements.
 We found DeX mode to be laggy on Samsung’s most recent phablet, and there are some limitations around the ways you can transfer files between your computer and phone.
-If Samsung can make DeX mode smoother and more robust, the Note 20 could be a true productivity powerhouse.
+If Samsung can make DeX mode smoother and more robust, the Note 20 could be a true productivity powerhouse that could even replace your laptop or tablet.